Jim-BITracks/Hands-on-Azure-Data-Studio/content/landscape/CH-02/readme.md

 ## Everything Starts with a Connection

-Most of what you do in Azure Data Studio will start with a connection.
-ADS has some very helpful features for managing connections, when compared to its older sibling: SQL Server Management Studio.
+Most of what you do in Azure Data Studio, like most data engineering tools, will begin with a *connection*.
+ADS has some very helpful features for managing connections, whether your data is on premise, in the cloud, in a container, or even located in a file system.
+[Full text available at leanpub.com](https://leanpub.com/hands-on-ads)

 ### Notebooks in this chapter: